Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Introduction

 \section{Introduction}

 In this paper, we are interested in solving the following nonlinear programming problem:

-where $f(\xbf)$ and $g_{i}(\xbf)$ are convex continuous functions, and $\Xcal\subseteq\reals^{d}$ is a closed and nonempty convex set.
+where $f(\xbf)$ and $g_{i}(\xbf)$ are convex continuous functions, and $\Xcal\subseteq\reals^{d}$ is a closed convex set, nonempty and typically polyhedral.
 Notation $[m]$ is short for $\{1,2,\ldots, m\}$.
 Both \( f(\xbf) \) and \( g_i(\xbf) \) can be either nonsmooth, smooth or weakly smooth, with the level of smoothness unknown a priori.
 Convex optimization with inequality constraints, as formulated in \eqref{pb:func-constraint}, has seen a resurgence of interest in fields such as machine learning and operations research.
-This interest stems from numerous applications, such as Neyman-Pearson classification~\citep{rigollet2011neyman}, risk-averse learning~\citep{cheng2022functional}, fairness in machine learning~\citep{cotter2019optimization}, among others.
-Traditionally, interior point methods have been known for solving nonlinear programming problems with high accuracy.
-However, these methods are not efficient for large-scale problems due to the repetitive need to solve Newton's system.
+This interest stems from numerous applications, such as Neyman-Pearson classification~\citep{rigollet2011neyman}, risk-averse learning~\citep{cheng2022functional}, and fairness in machine learning~\citep{cotter2019optimization}, among others.
+Traditionally, interior point methods have been known for solving problem~\eqref{pb:func-constraint} with high accuracy.
+However, these methods are inefficient for large-scale problems due to the repetitive need to solve Newton's system.
 To address large-scale problems, first-order methods~\citep{hamedani2021primal, xu2021iteration, boob2019proximal}, which bypass the need to compute the Hessians of $f$ and $g$, have become the primary tool and have attracted significant research attention.